guinso/hx-http/README.md

     $data = array("data" => "anything....");

     //generate plain text to client
-    //NOTE: output is not in Html format but marked as 'text/plain' MIME
+    //NOTE: output is not in Html format since it is marked as 'text/plain' MIME type
     $outputService->generateOutput('text', $data);
     ```